 Public-public joint ventures are common in Austria.
-In practice, one the most relevant forms thereof is the 'intercommunal cooperation'.
-Already, in the groundbreaking Stadtreinigung Hamburg4 decision, the CJEU pointed out that a public authority is entitled to perform the public interest tasks conferred on it by using its own resources without being obliged to conduct a procurement procedure.
+In practice, the most relevant form is the intercommunal cooperation.
+In the groundbreaking Stadtreinigung Hamburg decision, the CJEU pointed out that a public authority is entitled to perform the public interest tasks conferred on it by using its own resources without being obliged to conduct a procurement procedure.
 Moreover, the public authority may do so in cooperation with other public authorities and this cooperation is not subject to a control criterion.

-Section 10, Paragraph 3 of the BVergG codified the aforementioned exemption under the designation of 'public-public cooperation'.
-In order to rely on the exemption, the involved contracting authorities must aim at the fulfilment of common goals, pursue exclusively public interest and perform by their cooperation less than 20 per cent of the respective activities on the open market.
+Section 10, Paragraph 3 of the BVergG codified the exemption under the designation of public-public cooperation.
+To rely on the exemption, the involved contracting authorities must aim at the fulfilment of common goals, exclusively pursue the public interest and perform by their cooperation less than 20 per cent of the relevant activities on the open market.

-Another important exemption is the 'in-house' exemption, which corresponds to the jurisdiction of the CJEU (e.g., Teckal5 and Stadt Halle6).
+Another important exemption is the in-house exemption, which corresponds to the jurisdiction of the CJEU (e.g., Teckal and Stadt Halle).
 However, the BVergG extended and differentiated its scope.
-Pursuant to Section 10, Paragraph 1, contracts that a contracting authority award to a legally distinct entity do not come under the BVergG if the contracting authority exercises over the distinct entity in question a control that is similar to that over its own departments, if the entity carries out more than 80 per cent of its activities with the contracting authority or authorities that control it, and if there is no private ownership or participation in the entity.
+Pursuant to Section 10, Paragraph 1, contracts that a contracting authority award to a legally distinct entity do not come under the BVergG if:

+- a the contracting authority exercises over the distinct entity in question a control that is similar to that over its own departments; - b the entity carries out more than 80 per cent of its activities with the contracting authority or authorities that control it; and - c there is no private ownership or participation in the entity.

 However, the BVergG introduces a narrow exemption from the interdiction of private participation.
+According to Section 10, Paragraph 1, Subparagraph 1 c, non-controlling and

+C-480/06, Commission v.
+Germany.

+C-107/98, Teckal Srl v.
+Comune di Viano.

+C-26/03, Stadt Halle, RPL Recyclingpark Lochau GmbH v.
+Arbeitsgemeinschaft Thermische Restabfall- und Energieverwertungsanlage TREA Leuna.

-According to Section 10, Paragraph 1, Subparagraph 1 c, non-controlling and non-blocking forms of private capital participation required by national legislative provisions that do not exert a decisive influence are admissible.
-Further, the BVergG widens the scope of the 'in-house' exemption to the 'bottom-up' and 'affiliate' in-house awards.
+non-blocking forms of private capital participation required by national legislative provisions that do not exert a decisive influence are admissible.
+Further, the BVergG widens the scope of the in-house exemption to the bottom-up and affiliate in-house awards.